-Extreme seasons will be identified in three distinct geographical regions, the Nordic Seas (NO), endpoint of the Atlantic storm track (e.g., Wernli and Schwierz, 2006) and area of deep water formation (e.g., Dickson et al., 1996), the Kara and Barents Seas (KB), which are strongly affected by recent changes in sea ice concentration (e.g., ?)(e.g., Cavalieri and Parkinson, 2012), and the remaining Arctic poleward of 60° N (AR, containing the Arctic Ocean), which is to some extent dynamically decoupled from the mid-latitudes.
+Extreme seasons will be identified in three distinct geographical regions, the Nordic Seas (NO), endpoint of the Atlantic storm track (e.g., Wernli and Schwierz, 2006) and area of deep water formation (e.g., Dickson et al., 1996), the Kara and Barents Seas (KB), which are strongly affected by recent changes in sea ice concentration (e.g., Cavalieri and Parkinson, 2012), and the remaining Arctic poleward of 60° N (AR, containing the Arctic Ocean), which is to some extent dynamically de-coupled from the mid-latitudes.
 Grid points above land are excluded.
 It is one goal of this study to analyze the characteristics of Arctic extreme seasons with respect to climatological conditions.
-As the variables, especially the surface heat fluxes and surface radiation are strongly dependent on the surface conditions (e.g., Pope et al., 2020), the regions are additionally
+As the variables, especially the surface heat fluxes and surface radiation are strongly dependent on the surface conditions (e.g., Pope et al., 2020), the regions are additionally subdivided in each season according to the climatological seasonal-mean sea ice concentration (SICclim).
+A distinction is made between areas where, on

 Figure 1.
-Sub-regions defined based on SIC{clim} in (a) DJF, (b) MAM, (c) JJA, and (d) SON.
+Sub-regions defined based on SICclim in (a) DJF, (b) MAM, (c) JJA, and (d) SON.
 The labels refer to: NOI: Nordic Seas Ice, NOM: Nordic Seas Mixed, NOS: Nordic Seas Sea, KBI: Kara and Barents Seas Ice, KBM: Kara and Barents Seas Mixed, KBS: Kara and Barents Seas Sea, ARI: Arctic Residual Ice, ARM: Arctic Residual Mixed, ARS: Arctic Residual Sea.
 Green and red boxes denote the areas of the Kara and Barents Seas and Nordic Seas regions, respectively.

-subdivided in each season according to the climatological seasonal-mean sea ice concentration (SIC{clim}).
-A distinction is made between areas where, on all days of the considered season in the time period covered by this study, mainly sea ice is present (Ice, SIC{clim} > 0.9), mainly open ocean is present (Sea, SIC{clim} < 0.1), and regions of intermediate SIC{clim} (Mixed, $0.1 \le SIC{clim} \le 0.9$).
-Furthermore we require a minimum size of a sub-region of 10^5 km2.
+all days of the considered season in the time period covered by this study, mainly sea ice is present ( $\mathbf{Ice}$ , $\mathbf{SIC}{clim} > 0.9$ ), mainly open ocean is present ( $\mathbf{Sea}$ , $\mathbf{SIC}{clim} < 0.1$ ), and regions of intermediate $\mathbf{SIC}{clim}$ ( $\mathbf{Mixed}$ , $0.1 \leq \mathbf{SIC}{clim} \leq 0.9$ ).
+Furthermore we require a minimum size of a sub-region of $10^5$ km.
 With these criteria, three sub-regions are defined in each region, which results in overall seven distinct sub-regions in JJA and SON and nine distinct sub-regions in DJF and MAM (Fig. 1).
-For example, ARM denotes the sub-region with intermediate sea ice cover in the High Arctic and NOS the sub-region with mainly open ocean in the Nordic Seas.
+For example, $\mathbf{ARM}$ denotes the sub-region with intermediate sea ice cover in the High Arctic and $\mathbf{NOS}$ the sub-region with mainly open ocean in the Nordic Seas.
 In these sub-regions and based on the surface parameters listed above, anomalous and extreme Arctic seasons are defined using a method based on principal component analysis (PCA) as detailed in the following.

-180 2.3 Definition of anomalous and extreme seasons
+175 2.3 Definition of anomalous and extreme seasons

 To determine in an objective way whether a season is anomalous or extreme, a PCA is performed for each sub-region.
 For that purpose, the seasonal anomalies of the six variables (referred to as precursors) are standardized with their inter-seasonal standard deviation to ensure comparability and equal weighting of the different parameters.
-Here, the variables H_S , H_L , R_S and R_L , which all contribute to the surface energy balance (E_S) , are weighted by the maximum standard deviation of the four E_S components, thus emphasizing variables contributing stronger to E_S variability.
-We use the PCA to reduce the dimensionality of the six-parameter phase space to two dimensions by focusing on the first and second principal component $(\widetilde{PC1}$ and $\widetilde{PC2}$). $\widetilde{PC1}$ and $\widetilde{PC2}$ maximize the so-called "explained variance", which is the explained proportion of the total inter-seasonal variability in the six-dimensional phase space of the precursors.
+Here, the variables $H_S$ , $H_L$ , $R_S$ and $R_L$ , which all contribute to the surface energy balance $(E_S)$ , are weighted by the maximum standard deviation of the four $E_S$ components, thus emphasizing variables contributing stronger to $E_S$ variability.
+We use the PCA to reduce the dimensionality of the six-parameter phase space to two dimensions by focusing on the first and second principal component $(\widetilde{PC1} \text{ and } \widetilde{PC2})$ . $\widetilde{PC1}$ and $\widetilde{PC2}$ maximize the so-called "explained variance", which is the explained proportion of the total inter-seasonal variability in the six-dimensional phase space of the precursors.